openforcefield/qca-dataset-submission/README.md

    ```
    You will add all submission artifacts to this directory.

+   **If you have a wide distribution of molecule sizes in your dataset, please submit the dataset in multiple parts sorted by molecule size.**
+   **A good rule of thumb is that anything with a molecular weight less than 300 Da can be submitted together, and anything more than that should be split into a second dataset (or possibly more, depending on the size of the remaining molecules)**

-3. Create and activate a new conda env with basic submission-preparation requirements with:
+4. Create and activate a new conda env with basic submission-preparation requirements with:
     ```
     conda env create -f qca-dataset-submission/devtools/prod-envs/qcarchive-user-submit.yaml
     conda activate qcarchive-user-submit
     ```

-4. Choose a starting notebook and README based on the type of dataset you wish to submit:
+5. Choose a starting notebook and README based on the type of dataset you wish to submit:
     - [`OptimizationDataset`](./examples/OptimizationDataset/)

    Copy the notebook and README for the dataset you want into the directory you created.